cubiclesoft/php-drc/docs/js_sdk_drc_client.md

 * channelname - A string containing the name of the channel the token will be valid for.
 * protocol - A string containing the protocol the token will be valid for.
-* authtoken - A boolean of false for no token (e.g. IP whitelist) or a string containing a security or temporary grant token.
+* authtoken - A boolean of false for no token (e.g. IP whitelist) or a string containing a security or temporary grant token (Default is null and not sent).
+* allowipauth - A boolean that indicates whether or not to allow the automatic authority IP address check (Default is null and not sent).
+Useful for clients that want to connect as a non-authority.

 Returns:  Nothing.